Keyboard shortcuts

 Troubleshooting

 • LinkError: import object field 'env' is not a Function: the loader instantiates with an empty imports object.
 If your Rust crate imports host functions, extend loadWeaveffiWasm to pass them in.
+If the module was built with Emscripten, use Emscripten mode instead.

 • An async call never settles: the producer must invoke the completion callback on the same thread; std::thread::spawn does not exist on wasm32-unknown-unknown.